hollyfinertie/P8105_hw3_hf2379/HW3.md

 data("instacart")
 ```

-### Description of Instacart Data Set:
+### Description of Instacart Data Set

-This data set contains `1384617 observations` and `15 variables`
+This data set “Instacart” contains `1384617 observations` and `15
-describing order information like time and day order was placed,
+variables` describing order information like time and day order was
-products ordered, aisle where products are located, and days since last
+placed, products ordered, aisle where products are located, and days
-order was placed per user id.
-For example, the individual with user id 5
+since last order was placed per user id.
+For example, the individual
-ordered 9 items of which most were from the produce department.
-They
+with user id 5 ordered 9 items of which most were from the produce
-placed this order 6 days after their last order.
+department.
+They placed this order 6 days after their last order.

 In total, there are `134 aisles` and the most ordered items are from the
 `fresh vegetables aisle`.